-The District uses Meals Plus, a pre - paid system for school meal accountability.
+The District uses Titan, a pre - paid system for school meal accountability.

-- · Funds must be deposited into a student's account prior to purchasing any item in the school cafeteria. - · Deposits may be made at any District School Office. - · Meals payments may also be made using eFunds, an online payment system.
+- · Funds must be deposited into a student's account prior to purchasing any item in the school cafeteria. - · Deposits may be made at any District School Office. - · Meals payments may also be made using Linqconnect (through the OCUSD web page), an online payment system.
 No cash is accepted in the lunch line.
 Payments must be made through the school office or online.